ajaydevgn007/Mars-Rover-Projects-ec25i2017-Ajay-dev-/Question-2/README.md

 ## Features

+* Smooth RGB color transition using potentiometer
+* Dynamic color mixing (Red → Green → Blue)
-* Independent blinking of multiple LEDs
+* Adjustable blinking speed based on input
+* Uses PWM for brightness control
-* Uses `millis()` (non-blocking timing)
+* Non-blocking timing using `millis()`
-* No delay used → efficient execution
-* Simultaneous operation of LEDs

 ---

 ## Working

-1. Each LED is assigned a different time interval
+1. The potentiometer value is read using analog input
+2. Based on the value, RGB components are calculated
+3. Colors smoothly transition between Red, Green, and Blue
+4. The RGB LED displays the mixed color using PWM
+5. The potentiometer also controls blinking speed of another LED
-2. The program continuously checks elapsed time using `millis()`
+6. The LED toggles based on time calculated using `millis()`
-3. When the set interval is reached, the corresponding LED toggles
-4. All LEDs operate independently without affecting each other
-5. This allows multiple LEDs to blink at different speeds simultaneously

 ---

 ## Challenges Faced & Solutions

-* **Simultaneous control issue** → Solved using separate timers for each LED
+* **Smooth color transition** → Solved using mapping of analog values to RGB ranges
-* **Delay blocking problem** → Replaced `delay()` with `millis()`
+* **Simultaneous control** → Used `millis()` for non-blocking blinking

 ---